mightyhorst/tabcorp_client_angular/README.md

 `As a user, I want a Book list page`
 ```
-* Go to the home page at '/'
+* Go to the home page at '/book'
-* Expect to see 'Book Angular App'
+* Expect to see 'Book List'
-* Expect the 'All Photos' sidebar to be active
+* Expect to see a list of Books
+ect
 ```

 `As a user, I want to add a Book`
 ```
-* Go to the details page at /flickr/{mockImageId}
+* Go to the add Book page at /book/create
-* Expect to see the title 'Mock Title'
+* Expect to see the title
-* Expect to see the image
-* Expect to see the the authour 'Mock Authour'
-* Expect to see the image description 'Mock Description'
+* Expect to see the form
+ect
 ```